Sylvana Simons: Personal life

 Simons has two children.
 Her son, Salvatore, was born in 1992, when she was 21 years old.
 Simons has described the father and her then boyfriend as abusive and depressed.
 She has told that he stalked her after the end of their three-year relationship, and he died about a year after the birth of their child.
 According to Simons, the police reported an unknown cause of death, but she believes that it was a suicide.
 Her second child, Levi, was born in 1996, shortly before Simons's father died by suicide.
 From late 1998 to 1999, Simons lived in London with her British boxer boyfriend and two children while still working in the Netherlands.
 She moved to Duivendrecht, situated close to Amsterdam, in 2001 after having spent the intermittent time in Diemen.

 She married entrepreneur Frank van Hoorn in early 2003 in Costa Rica.
 Simons wrote a book about the household, consisting of herself, her husband, her two children, her husband's two teenage daughters, and an au pair, called 1+1=7.
 Another book by Simons and her half-brother Kenneth Leeuwin, a karate world champion, called In balans about the balance between physical and mental health was published a year later in 2005.
 Simons and her husband divorced in 2006, and she subsequently had a relationship with entrepreneur Roland Kahn, the founder of clothing retailer CoolCat, in the years 2009–12.
 She moved from Duivendrecht to Amsterdam, when she became a municipal councilor in 2018 to satisfy a residency requirement, but had moved back to the former village by the time she was installed as member of parliament in 2021.

 Simons is non-religious.
 She often reflects on her day and her actions through a conversation with herself in the mirror.
 Drawing is a hobby of hers.
-While a member of parliament, Simons disclosed that she had been suffering from chronic pain for ten years, possibly resulting from osteoarthritis.
+While a member of parliament, Simons disclosed that she had been suffering from chronic pain for ten years, possibly resulting from osteoarthritis, as well as from long COVID since March 2022.